Growth is the mother of all invention.

 Using Google's Keyword Planner Tool you can find out what people are searching for and how much demand there could be for a product or service.
 With this huge database of search activity combined with an SEO strategy, your business can realize this market potential.

 [icon twitter] Click here to share Allan’s answer!

 25 – Steve Eakin

-StartUp Black Belt / Twitter – LinkedIn
+CEO at StartUp Black Belt / Twitter – LinkedIn

 My favorite growth hacking tool at the moment is MissingLettr.
 With social, the name of the game has always been to be on top of the feed.
 That's never really been easy, and with ad revenue being more of a primary factor in how social platform displays your content, it keeps getting harder.